Can I run training classes or one-to-one training at this time?

 Risk assessment for dog training clubs - government guidance - England

-Training of dogs is an important element of their social development.
-Dog trainers may continue to provide advice on training on a one-to-one basis using technology to connect the trainer and client.
-It may also be possible to run classes by video link.
-If a trainer can utilise a secure safe area to provide training, clients can meet the trainer there, providing social distance can be maintained and class sizes are limited to comply with current government guidance (2 metres should be adhered to where possible).
+If a trainer can utilise a safe outside area to provide training, clients can meet the trainer there providing social distance can be maintained and class sizes are limited to six people or household bubbles to maintain social distance (2 metres should be adhered to where possible).
 There should be no physical contact between the trainer and client or dog and social distance should be maintained at all times.

+Tier 1: All training may continue.
 Where trainers normally use an indoor space for classes, the trainer should undertake a risk assessment before re-starting classes.
-The assessment should include the ability to maintain a 2-metre social distance between clients.
+The assessment should include the ability to maintain a 2-metre social distance between a maximum of six clients and to ensure no mixing.
 This may require the establishment of a one-way system during entry and exit to the room and limiting the number of clients in a class.
-The trainer must also ensure additional hygiene measures are in place, such as regular cleaning of items such as door handles and light switches.
+The trainer must also ensure additional hygiene measures such as regular cleaning of items such as door handles and light switches are in place.

 Hosting dog training classes using social distancing measures